mneumann/baml/README.md

 <div>The title</div>
 ```

-Interpolation also appears within the `|`-strings.
+Interpolation also appears within `~{}`-strings.
 If you need to emit a not
-interpolated string, simply use a single quote.
+interpolated string, simply use a single quote, or use a `@raw` modifier.

 ### Template parameter types